A simple and light sponge cake, made with either duck eggs or chicken eggs, the perfect complement to fresh spring strawberries and whipped cream.

 - A pinch of salt

-Separate the egg whites from the yolks.
+- Separate the egg whites from the yolks.
 Put the whites and sugar into the bowl of an electric mixer fitted with the whisk attachment.
 Whisk to a medium stiffness (if you pull out the whisk soft peaks should form but still flop after a bit).
-Whisk the yolks together with the vanilla, lemon zest and salt and then add to the egg whites, whisk until incorporated (about 20 seconds).
+Ina separate bowl use a fork to lightly whisk the yolks together with the vanilla, lemon zest and salt and then add to the egg whites, whisk until incorporated (about 20 seconds).
 Remove the whisk attachment and sift in the flour and gently fold it into the egg mixture until completely incorporated taking care to not to deflate the mixture.
 Add the batter to your prepared pans and bake.

 - Bake for 20-25 minutes if using cake pans or a Bundt pan, or in a loaf pan 25-30 minutes until light golden brown and the middle is firmly set.
 If baking in a loaf pan the cake will rise up into a dome and then probably flatten out slightly as it cools.
 Turn out carefully and let cool on a wire rack.

 - Serve slightly warm or at room temperature topped with fresh strawberries and whipped cream.